mwchmiel/mwchmiel.github.io/teaching.md

 the discipline is seen as largely comprised of the memorization of tedious facts for regurgitation on exams.
 This reflects a pedagogy that primarily engages in the lower levels of
 <a href ="https://cft.vanderbilt.edu/guides-sub-pages/blooms-taxonomy/">Bloom's Taxonomy of Educational Objectives </a> in asking students to remember and understand discipline-specific concepts.
 By
 engaging higher order thinking, I ask students in my courses to regularly apply their knowledge and to analyze particular scenarios in the context of course objectives.
-In Human Anatomy and Physiology, one way I acheive this is by asking students to use their knowledge to analyze [case studies](/SkinandBone.pdf).
+In Human Anatomy and Physiology, one way I achieve this is by asking students to use their knowledge to analyze [case studies](/SkinandBone.pdf).
 In both Field Methods and Plant Ecology, students create knowledge by planning out field sampling regimes, collecting data, and interpreting the data to produce data products and final, journal-style papers.

 While these approaches have proven to be effective in eliciting more complex engagement with the course materials, I would like to improve upon them in future coursework in which I have more creative